3 weeks in Canada: what to do and see?

 Spend the night in Montreal.

-The next day unfortunately marks the end of your 3-week road trip in Canada.
+The next day unfortunately marks the end of your 3-week Canada itinerary.
 You will have to think about taking your return flight.

 For a 20-day trip to Canada, spend one less day in Toronto.